Cardinia Reservoir dam upgrade

 We will also be completing flora and fauna assessments to understand what plants and animals are in the area, how they may be affected, and how they can be managed during the works.

-Cultural heritage assessments will be undertaken to determine if a Cultural Heritage Management Plan (CHMP) is required.
+Cultural Heritage Assessments will be undertaken to determine if a Cultural Heritage Management Plan (CHMP) is required.

 Not Started